 Looking at these numbers, we can see that the average, non-discounted Disney Cruise Line vacation could cost your family of four almost $200 more per person, per night, than the average, non-discounted Walt Disney World vacation would.
 And if you are getting amazing attractions, dining, and experiences at Walt Disney World and on a Disney Cruise, why spend the extra money on one instead of the other?

 Since so many Disney fans visit Disney World in Florida and sail on Disney Cruise Line out of Port Canaveral in Florida, it’s no surprise that the question of whether to take a Disney Cruise or go on a Disney World trip would come up.
 Here are some reasons why the Disney Cruise cost is worth it and what sets Disney Cruise Line apart from Walt Disney World Resort.
+Remember that every Disney trip is a magical one, but a Disney Cruise vacation is truly something special!

 The first thing to keep in mind with this comparison is that when you are on a Disney Cruise you truly are getting more.
 Let’s look at food first.
-The Disney Dining Plan entitles you to one Quick Service Meal, one Table Service Meal, and two Snacks per person, per day, whereas on a Disney Cruise you have unlimited meals and snacks.
+The Disney Dining Plan entitles you to one Quick-Service Meal, one Table Service Meal, and two Snacks per person, per day, whereas on a Disney Cruise you have unlimited meals and snacks.
 Admit it: access to ice cream whenever you want sounds pretty sweet!
 But it goes beyond that.

-For many cruisers, breakfast and lunch will be at Cabanas, an all you can eat buffet, which compared to the Disney Dining Plan equates to a 1 credit Table Service experience, not a Quick Service Meal, plus you get one extra meal.
+For many cruisers, breakfast and lunch will be at Cabanas, an all-you-can-eat buffet, which compared to the Disney Dining Plan equates to a 1 credit Table Service experience, not a Quick Service Meal, plus you get one extra meal.
 But maybe Room Service is more your style.
 On the Disney Dining Plan, we are back to a two-credit Table Service charge for In-Room Dining at the Disney Resort hotels, whereas Room Service on a Disney Cruise ship is included — you only have to tip.

 That’s why the Disney Dining Plan is an inferior dining experience relative to a Disney Cruise.
 A more comparable experience is the Deluxe Dining Plan, which boosts the cost of our comparison trip up to $230.87 per person per night (based on 2019 prices).
 Keep in mind depending on how you take advantage of your onboard dining experience, even the Deluxe Dining Plan may not be truly comparable and can easily offer more value than the Deluxe Dining Plan.